Written post-manga #237, pre-time jump. I make no claim to the characters, etc.

 "You're the first girl to willingly stand up to me," Gaara said.
 "And you're one of the few that has stood up to me and lived."

 "But now you expect me to let you to walk all over me, like . . ."
 She gesticulated frustratedly.
 "Like I'm some kind of doormat?"

 He shrugged.
 If anything, her frustration seemed to amuse him more.

-She grit her teeth, inhaled deeply, and was finally about to verbally tear into him when she remembered his actions from the previous day; his near-panicked grip, his body shaking against hers.
+She grit her teeth and inhaled deeply, preparing to verbally tear into him, when she remembered his actions from the previous day: his near-panicked grip, his body shaking against hers.
 Those, coupled with earlier memories of being crushed by sand . . .
-She halted herself and forced another deep breath before responding.
+She halted herself and forced another deep breath before responding, almost contritely.
 "Why me?
 Why not Naruto?
 He'll give you all the fight you want."

-With her near-contrite questions, his smile faded.
-He blinked as if considering the implications of her words, as if he were suddenly searching for his own reasons.
+His smile faded and he blinked as if considering the implications of her words, as if he were suddenly searching for his own reasons.
 For a few seconds he was silent.
 Then came the answer, in clipped, brusque tones: "You remind me of someone."